 Figure 44.
-Cycle-By-Cycle Current Limit Delay Timer and Hiccup Restart Timer
+Cycle-by-Cycle Current Limit Delay Timer and Hiccup Restart Timer

-9.2 Typical Applications
+8.2 Typical Applications

-9.2.1 Circuit Diagram in Design Example
+8.2.1 Design Example

-The example provided here is to show how to design a symmetrical half bridge converter of voltage mode control with UCC28251 on primary side.
+The example provided shows how to design a symmetrical half bridge converter of voltage mode control with UCC28250 on primary side.

 Figure 45 is the circuit diagram to be used in this design example.
-This design example is to show how to determine the values in the circuit associated to UCC28251 programming.
+This design example shows how to determine the values in the circuit associated to UCC28250 programming.